hayderr-glitch/Image_Viewer_Flutter/README.md

   <img src="screenshots/Screenshot4.png" width="300" alt="App Screenshot 4">
 </p>

-*Note: You will need to create a `screenshots` folder in the project root and add your own screenshot images.*

 ## Getting Started

 To get a local copy up and running, follow these simple steps.